AbyssDelver/laboratorio_root/README.md

 # Particle collision simulator
 Dependecies
 -----
 the framework ROOT version 6.16 is required for this project.
-If you have good reason to think another version will also work, try changing the "find_package" in the CMakeLists.txt to your preffered version.
+If you have good reason to think another version will also work, try changing the "find_package" in the CMakeLists.txt to your preferred version.

 Running the simulation
 -----